nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Author: [Xu Bili](http://github.com/xbili)

 The `UI` component allows users to enter commands and receive the results through its graphical interfaces.
-It is responsible to handle the user interactions and ensure the commands are passed to `Logic` correctly.
+It is responsible for handling the user interactions and ensuring the commands are passed to `Logic` correctly.

 <img src="images/UiClassDiagram.png" width="800"><br>
 _Figure 2.2.1 : Structure of the UI Component_

 **API** : [`Ui.java`](../src/main/java/seedu/address/ui/Ui.java)

-The UI consists of a `MainWindow` consists of multiple parts e.g.`CommandBox`, `ResultDisplay`, `TodayTaskListPanel`, `WeekTaskListPanel`, `FloatingTaskListPanel`,`StatusBarFooter` etc.
+The UI consists of a `MainWindow` which contains multiple parts e.g.`CommandBox`, `ResultDisplay`, `MainPanel`, `SidePanel`, `StatusBarFooter` etc.
 All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

 The `CommandBox` allows users to enter the commands which will later be executed in `Logic`.

 The `ResultDisplay` panel shows the feedback of the commands.

-The `TodayTaskListPanel` shows all incomplete tasks that are due today and completed tasks that have been done today.
+The `MainPanel` shows all the tasks and the results of the executed commands are displayed here as well.

-The `WeekTaskListPanel` shows all incomplete tasks that are due within a week.
+The `SidePanel` shows all incomplete tasks that are due within a week.

-The `FloatingTaskListPanel` shows all the incomplete tasks that do not have deadlines.

 The `StatusBarFooter` shows when the app has been last updated and storage file path.